Disclaimer: The information in this weblog is provided “AS IS” with no warranties and confers no rights.

 I’ve seen many companies struggle with EAS (Exchange ActiveSync) configuration, in relation how to adapt strong authentication and trusted devices approach for native mail clients.
 Thus I’d like to present three possible scenarios for EAS handling with Conditional Access/Intune mostly

-Update: Microsoft will be initially deprecating basic auth for EAS, which some of the options presented below do rely
+Update: Microsoft will be initially deprecating basic auth for EAS, which some of the options presented below do rely.
+Efforts for Supporting non-modern auth activesync methods will be in vain once the deprecation is in effect

 Allow EAS go unchecked (not recommended)